 This past year, my husband and I have both been working remotely from home.
 Both of our daughters also are learning remotely for school.
 With the all of us home using our home internet, we needed to make a decision whether to stay with our current internet plan or upgrade.
 We upgraded and never looked back.
 But before, we did upgrade we weighed are options and took a look at our current needs.
-If you are contemplating your current internet needs for your family, you may want to read on now.
+If you are looking to save money on your broadband you could be entitled to up to 50% off of your monthly broadband price thanks to social tariffs for broadband.
+Read on now.

 As you’re going about your new-year home organizing tasks, you’ll likely spend some time reevaluating the amount you spend on things like subscriptions, utilities, and streaming services and deciding where you can afford to cut back.
 One of the most easily-overlooked places to save?
 Your internet service.